Helping You Find the Best Path Forward

-Protecting Parents & Children in Kern County & Beyond
+Protecting Parents & Children in Bakersfield, CA Child Custody Cases

 As a parent, you want the best for your child - and so do we.
 Child custody cases can be nerve-wracking for parents.
 The last thing you need to do is agonize over the legal details while you work to care for your family.

 That's what we're here for.
-At Divorced by Design, our experienced, compassionate Bakersfield child custody attorneys will help defend your parental rights in and out of court, working with you to pursue an outcome in your custody battle that enables your child to thrive.
+At Divorced by Design, our experienced, compassionate Bakersfield child custody attorney, Garrett Rice will help defend your parental rights in and out of court, working with you to pursue an outcome in your custody battle that enables your child to thrive.

 There are two types of custody: